kzu/kzu.github.io/_posts/2021-07-22-dotnet-stop.md

-Since this is somewhat involved and I wanted to make it cross-platform and easily reusable, I created the [dotnet-stop](https://www.nuget.org/packages/dotnet-stop/) tool which I can now depend on an invoke from any other dotnet tool.
+Since this is somewhat involved and I wanted to make it cross-platform and easily reusable, I created the [dotnet-stop](https://www.nuget.org/packages/dotnet-stop/) tool which I can now depend on and invoke from any other dotnet tool.
 The whole tool fits nicely in a single [C# 9 top-level Program.cs](https://github.com/devlooped/dotnet-stop/blob/main/src/Program.cs).

 On Windows, invoking a separate tool for this was unavoidable (as far as I could